venom1270/AdventOfCode-2022/README.md

 Finally solved day 20.
 Everything was correct, except for a small bug when calculating the final result.
 The catch was, that it **worked correctly on test input**, so that's why I couldn't figure it out 😵‍💫!
 Thankfully I solved it finally.
 This [reddit comment](https://www.reddit.com/r/adventofcode/comments/zqezkn/2022_day_20_solutions/j17piu9/) helped me to find the problem.
 As per the comment, I also used `i64::rem_euclid()` method instead of `%`.
 I did everything by myself, just compared the code to see where the difference was (there wasn't almost any, functionally).
 Part 2 was easy, had no problems there.
 Only Day 17 part 2 left 😎.

 So, the problem was that I didn't use the current number index when searching for the final number positions (to calculate grove coordinates), but the original number index by mistake! 😅

+### Solved day 17 - part 2 (25.
+12. 2022, evening)

+Finally!
+Had to do cycle detection, checked reddit for some hints to make sure I was on the right track.
+The intiial solution was going in the right direction, but I once again had a stupid bug in there, plus I didn't pursue it far enough.
+Managed to fix it now 😎.
+The code is garbage, but it works - the answer outputs immediately!

+Now, onwards to Day 25, part 2!! 🙌